aleksanderbejma/AnglesHandle/ReadMe.txt

 2. View each Angular Contributor details with his repositories.
 3. View each repositories details with its contributors.
 4. View all Angular repositories.
-5. View Angular Organization inforimation.
+5. View Angular Organization information.
 6. View Contact and About SubPage.

 Things that still need (by ran out of time):